 Wax moth eggs present in the wax comb can result in an infestation on frames while in storage.
 This is messy but will not damage the Flow Frames.
 To help prevent wax moth infestation seal rinsed and dried Flow Frames in plastic to avoid reinfestation, then place in a freezer overnight.
 This will destroy any eggs or larvae present in the wax.

-Store your Flow Frames in the dark, in a cool and dry location.
+Allow the frames to dry fully in the shade before storing them in a dark place, or returning them to your hive.
 Flow Frames are UV sensitive and should not be exposed to light for extended periods.